recallnet/contracts/README.md

 The scripts for deploying contracts are in `script/` directory:

 - `Credit.s.sol`: Deploy the credit contract.
+- `Bucket.s.sol`: Deploy the bucket contract.
+- `Faucet.s.sol`: Deploy the faucet contract.
 - `Hoku.s.sol`: Deploy the Hoku ERC20 contract.
-- `Faucet.s.sol`: Deploy the faucet contract.

 > [!NOTE] If you're deploying _to_ the Hoku subnet or Filecoin Calibration, you'll need to
 > (significantly) bump the gas estimation multiplier by adding a `-g 100000` flag to the